wzljerry/wzljerry.github.io/README.md

 ### Supervised Students

-The students below are all from the CS department at Purdue University.
+The students below are all from the CS department at Purdue.
 They performed excellently during the time they worked with me.

 #### Undergraduates
 1. Garrett Sanders (Graduated in May 2022)